Hedayat Amin Arsala: Career

 In 1969, Arsala was the first Afghan to join the World Bank (WB) through the Young Professional Program.
 He served there for 18 years in several economic and senior operational posts.
 Active in the resistance against the Soviet occupation since 1979, he left the WB in 1987 to participate full-time in the Afghan struggle.
-He was a founding member of the National Islamic Front of Afghanistan (NIFA), led by Pir Sayed Ahmad Gailani, and a member of the Supreme Council of Mujahideen Unity (formed in February 1980).
+He was a founding member of the National Islamic Front of Afghanistan (NIFA), led by Pir Sayed Ahmad Gailani and a member of the Supreme Council of Mujahideen Unity (formed in February 1980).
 He served as the Finance Minister in the Afghan Interim Government (AIG) in exile from 1989 to 1992.

-When the Soviets withdrew and there was a subsequent regime change in Afghanistan, Arsala was appointed as the Foreign Minister of the newly formed Mujahideen coalition government in early 1993.
+When the Soviets withdrew and there was a subsequent regime change in Afghanistan, Arsala was appointed the Foreign Minister of the newly formed Mujahideen coalition government in early 1993.
 He withdrew from that post in 1995 due to infighting and political disagreement amongst some Mujahideen groups.

-With the rise of the Taliban, Arsala- with some compatriots- launched a peace campaign which called for a broad-based interim Government through a Loya Jirga.
-This peace movement, later known as ‘The Rome Group’, and its key members, including Arsala, were key participants in the Bonn deliberations after 11 September 2001.
+With the rise of the Taliban, Arsala, with some compatriots, launched a peace campaign which called for a broad-based interim Government through a Loya Jirga.
+This peace movement, later known as 'The Rome Group' and its key members, including Arsala, were key participants in the Bonn deliberations after 11 September 2001.
 The Bonn Conference resulted in the Bonn Agreement and the formation of the Interim Afghan Administration.
 Mr. Hamid Karzai was appointed Chairman and Mr. Arsala Vice Chairman and the first Minister of Finance in post-Taliban Afghanistan.
 The Bonn Conference also provided a roadmap for subsequent political developments.
 In June 2002, the Transitional Government of Afghanistan was formed.
-The Emergency Loya Jirga of Afghanistan elected Mr. Hamid Karzai as President, and Mr. Arsala was appointed as Vice President of Afghanistan.
+The Emergency Loya Jirga of Afghanistan elected Hamid Karzai as President and Mr. Arsala was appointed as Vice President of Afghanistan.

 As Vice-President (VP), Arsala simultaneously headed the Independent Administrative Reform and Civil Service Commission.
 He also chaired the Economic Coordination Council and the National Census Committee.
-He was a member of the National Security Council, and at times, in Mr. Karzai's absence, Acting President.
+He was a member of the National Security Council and at times, in Mr. Karzai's absence, Acting President.
 After 2.5 years as VP, Arsala was appointed Senior Advisor to the President as well as the Minister for Commerce and Industry.
-In 2006, he became the Senior Minister of the Islamic Republic of Afghanistan, and in the latter part of 2008, he simultaneously became the Chairman of the Government Coordination Committee (GCC) and served as the Co-Chair of the Joint Coordination and Monitoring Board.
+In 2006, he became the Senior Minister of the Islamic Republic of Afghanistan and in the latter part of 2008, he simultaneously became the Chairman of the Government Coordination Committee (GCC) and served as the Co-Chair of the Joint Coordination and Monitoring Board.